mir4ef/angularjs-nodejs-ldaps/README.md

 //...
 ```

 **Note:** Using more than one LDAP URL should work as a failover.
-However, currently it is not due to an error handling problem in `LdapAuth` (see (this post)[https://github.com/vesse/node-ldapauth-fork/pull/20]).
+However, currently it is not due to an error handling problem in `LdapAuth` (see [this post](https://github.com/vesse/node-ldapauth-fork/pull/20)).
 The application bombs out if the first server is not accessible, but works fine if the second, third, etc. are not.

 2. The content and the duration of the token can be customized in the application in the api.js file under the `/login` router: